kromych/no-name-linux/readme.md

 > For `arm64`, please switch to the `arm64` branch.
 > I'll merge it into `master` when I have time.

+> For Hyper-V, please switch to the hyper-v branch.
+> I'll merge it into `master` when I have time.

 Eye candy:
 1. Debugging Linux kernel
 ![Debugging Linux kernel](./notes/debug-graphic.png "Debugging Linux kernel")